- 1 WordPress Security: 19 To Securing your Website

 Change the ‘admin’ Username

 As I have just discussed, most WordPress sites have an administrator account with the ‘admin’ username.
 This happens because WordPress used to choose this username on its earlier versions.
 While the newer versions allow the users to choose their own username, a lot of people still go for the ‘admin’ username.
-This makes the job half-easy for the hackers.
+This makes the job half-easy for hackers.

 If you have any user on your WordPress site with ‘admin’ or other easily predictable names, you should change those usernames immediately.
 To do that, log into the PHPMyAdmin or any other database management tool your server is using.
 Run the following command in the database –